 Луч света is operated by Sarah Ruth Lorenz.
 (Note: I use “Ruth” as my “first name.”)
 I received a BA in Russian Studies from Carleton College and a Ph.D. in Comparative Literature from U.C.
 Berkeley.
-I am Visiting Assistant Professor of Russian at Franklin & Marshall College for the 2017-2018 academic year.
+I have been a Visiting Assistant Professor in Russian departments at Tulane University, Franklin & Marshall College and Carleton College.

 Site title: The site’s title (pronounced “looch svye-tah”) is inspired by the article “Луч света в темном царстве” / “A Ray of Light in the Kingdom of Darkness,” published by the Russian literary and social critic N. A. Dobroliubov in 1860.
 (That’s him in the sidebar.)
 Just as it was for Dobroliubov, for me the ray of light is a symbol of progress, enlightenment and hope, perhaps an overly grand image for such a narrowly focused blog, but uplifting nonetheless.
 In addition, Dobroliubov, as a leading figure in the mid-nineteenth-century Russian media world, is a fitting patron for a site focused on 21st-century Russian media.
 I leave it up to the reader to decide which “темное царство” / “dark kingdom” should be the beneficiary of the ray of light.
 At the very least, students of the Russian language and culture may find that the resources on this site bring those fields into clearer view.